HaimanotA/quiztour/README.md

 ## Color Schemes

-- The colors used on the site
+- The colors green, blue and red are chosen to match with the flag of Ethiopia.
+A background-color of wheat is used as well to give the page a good contrast.

 ![score](documentation/colors.png)